 - High-protein treats, such as mealworms, are great in the fall, when many birds are molting.

-- Scratch is a fatty snack that encourages a bird to bulk up and is best reserved for winter.
+- Scratch, as a fatty snack, encourages a bird to bulk up.
+Reserve for winter.

 - When laying resumes in the spring, support your hens with fresh abundance of their calcium-rich layer feed (preferably organic).